Avriox/locationallocation/paper/paper.md

 $traveltime\_stats()$, and they are documented in the package repository and vignette website.

-# Use case: optimal allocation of public water fountains with consideration of heat hazard, exposure, and vulnerability
+# Use case: optimal allocation of public water fountains with consideration of heat hazard and exposure {#use-case-optimal-allocation-of-public-water-fountains-with-consideration-of-heat-hazard-and-exposure .unnumbered}

 The world is experiencing climate change impacts (climate impacts are becoming ever more frequent and severe for both citizens and governments